-mos_sorting.csv - > One record expected per sampleID for all time, generates a single subsampleID if mosquitoes and/or bycatch is present in the trap mos_identification.csv - > One record expected per subsampleID per scientificName per sex per identification-Qualifier combination.
+mos_sorting.csv - > One record expected per sampleID for all time, generates a single subsampleID if mosquitoes and/or bycatch is present in the trap mos_expertTaxonomistIDProcessed.csv - > One record expected per subsampleID per scientificName per sex per identificationQualifier combination.
 The value in individualCount per subsampleID per scientificName per sex per identificationQualifier represents the total number of individuals of that type found within the subsample.
 Up to 10 individuals of a given scientificName/sex/identificationQualifier combination may be removed from a given subsampleID and pinned; the individualID of each pinned individual is given in a pipe-delimited list in the column labelled individualIDList.
 If the mosquitoes of a given scientificName/sex/identificationQualifier combination are pooled from a subsampleID into a pool of mosquitoes for archiving or a pool of mosquitoes for testing, then the archiveID or testingID that the subsampleID contributed to will be listed.
+Taxonomic identifications in this table have been desynomized using the NEON mosquito taxonomy table.